-OCC with Catalyst Housing will create a new identifiable district centre to meet the current and future needs of the Blackbird Leys community.
-The centre will have a new inclusive and multifunctional community centre, better public space, new shops and more affordable homes.
+Peobody and Oxford City Council will create a new identifiable District Centre to meet the current and future needs of the Blackbird Leys community.
+The centre will have a new inclusive and multifunctional community centre, better accessible public space, new shops and new affordable homes.

 The regeneration is to tackle key issues such as health, education and employment inequalities and support wider community inclusion.
-The work will be carried out in collaboration with local community groups and associations and everyone in the Leys community.
+The work has been carried out to date in collaboration with local community groups and associations and everyone in the Leys community.

 Why do we need this?